Skip to main content

 I’m extremely optimistic about humanity’s potential.
 Human ingenuity is amazing.

-Only a tiny few among us are contributing to the technological advancement and evolution of our species, which is, on a macro level, the most crucial to our long-term survival.
+Only a tiny few among us are contributing to the technological advancement and evolution of our species, which is, on a macro level, crucial to our long-term survival.
 And even those who do, face an incredible amount of friction and tough barriers that further slow down scientific progress.

 • Knowledge barriers: Our ability to learn is limited.
 It’s hard to know enough about other disciplines to fluidly extract insights and reapply them.
+It’s also hard to start, when there is an overabundance of information.

 • Language barriers: Billions of people only speak their local language.

-These limitations are not due to physics, but due to the biological limitations of the human brain.
+These limitations are not due to physics but due to the biological limitations of the human brain.

 DenseLayers (and its parent company, SANPRAM Research Inc) was founded to work on exactly this mission.